sem-js/semjs-slides/slides/other-meetups.md

 ## 🤝 Other Meetups
 <br/>

-### Rochester Fullstack - Tues, Feb 11
+### Rochester Fullstack - Tues, March 10
-🕹️MicroEngine👾 - A web-based, retro game engine for mobile and desktop with Spencer Jobe
+📱✨🧐 Augmented Reality with AR.js - by Peter Guenther

 <br/>

-### tech[inclusive] - Tues, Feb 11
+### Bloom In Tech - Thurs, March 19
-Gender & AI
+Perfecting your Resume

 <br/>

-### AWS Michigan - Thurs, Feb 13
+### tech[inclusive] - Tues, March 24
-Serverless with Thomas Knox
+Seeing and Confronting Bias in the Workplace

 <br/>

-### DetNode - Tues, Feb 18
+### AnnArbor.jsx - Tues, March 31
-New in Node 12 at Detroit Meets Night of Meetups!
+Chris Boyer and Unit Testing with React Testing Library